Cre8

 Define — User personas

-Meet Emily and Jose, two individuals navigating burnout in different stages of life
+Meet Emily and Jose, two personas in different stages of the same burnout

 To understand how burnout affects creativity, we developed two personas that reflected our research insights, representing both students and working professionals seeking balance and inspiration.